Action News Troubleshooters: A warning about pet leasing agreements

 "That caught my attention because it's in my price range," Schall said.

-Heather Schall said when she and her sister went to the business in Middletown, New Jersey, they were told the price had gone up to $3,700.
+When she and her sister went to the business in Middletown, New Jersey, Heather Schall said they were told the price had gone up to $3,700.

 The sisters said they were then put in a cubicle with Cooper for more than an hour.